 by Noor Al-Noman

-Noor Alnoman thinks of herself as the girl that lost pieces of herself moving from one country to another—from Iraq to Syria, to Turkey, to the US.
-That is how her childhood escaped her, forced to run from one war to another, until she got to Austin, Texas.
-Though losing everything—from her beautiful, innocent thoughts to the burned remains of her favorite toys— is a painful loss, Noor believes life chooses inescapable paths for us.
+I'm Noor, the girl that lost pieces of herself moving from one country to another.
+From Iraq to Syria and even Turkey.
+That is how my childhood escaped me– running from one war to another one until I got here.
+The pain of my loss– everything from my beautiful, innocent thoughts to the burned remains of my favorite toys, but life chooses certain inescapable paths for us.
+This is my story.

 Warfare in Iraq caused me to flee my country and cost me the most beautiful, strongest woman I’ve known: my mom.
 I was eight, powerlessly watching her become sick after losing ten family members, all while trying to get us out of Baghdad.
 Every day she relived the blood, explosions, corpses in the streets.
 She traveled to Syria to find us a new start.
 We went two months without seeing her.
 With my father working all day long, I was alone.
 My lovely sister supported me, but she was only in middle school.
 It was like a blind person following a blind person.

 Peace in Syria.
 I had friends and went to school with no fear of starvation and pain.
 But that peace ended out of nowhere.
 Suddenly I was just a nine-year-old frozen in shock– bombs exploding in the street in front of me, shooting all night, a man crying out for his dead children in a voice I can’t forget, and soldiers marching intimidatingly down empty streets.